VP-66/viditpatel.github.io/README.md

-# viditpatel.github.io
+Source code for my personal website.

-Source code for my personal website
+Inspiration and guidance from Bedimcode.